All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Physical Performance and Recovery

-Some people notice reduced muscle soreness, faster return to baseline between training sessions, and improved overall physical resilience.
+Some people notice reduced muscle soreness, faster return to baseline between training sessions, and improved overall health and physical resilience.
+Cellular repair processes accelerate when NAD+ levels are restored.
 These effects are typically observed after 2 to 4 weeks of consistent therapy.

 For more on this topic, see our NAD+ for muscle recovery guide.